-In this year’s case, you will explore opportunities for a fashion company to expand in the global market.
+In this year’s case, you will explore opportunities between a fashion retailer or brand and a collaborator that is not currently in the fashion business.
 Click below to view a list of our frequently asked questions as further support during the application process.

 What is the judging criteria for the FSF case study competition?

 You will be judged on the depth and relevance of your research (30% of score), the creativity and feasibility of your ideas (50% of score) and the clarity with which you portray both (15% of score).
 Following format directions will account for the remaining 5% of your score.
 Your case will be judged by industry professionals including the YMA FSF Board of Governors, YMA FSF Mentors, and YMA FSF Alumni.
 They will be using the following criteria to score your case:

 • Has the scholar completed exhaustive research on best-in-class market players and their retailer of choice in order to successfully fulfill the objective at hand?

 • Has the scholar acknowledged any instances in which their idea (or something close to) has been executed in the past, and whether it was successful?

 • Does the scholar display strong business acumen and common sense?

 • Is the scholar’s idea unique, inspiring and innovative?